 Instructor: Fred Bowers

 Fred Bowers holds a Ph.D. in Forest Soils from the University of Washington in Seattle.
-His research work in the Tongass National Forest in Alaska necessitated understanding soil science, geology, mineralogy, chemistry, and forest ecology.
+His research work in the Tongass National Forest in Alaska necessitated understanding soil science, geology, mineralogy, chemistry, and forest ecology and soil mapping.
 Prior to that, he earned an M.S. in agronomy and soil pedology from Rutgers University.
-After 27 years working as a Research Scientist for the New Jersey DEP, he retired and moved to Belfast.
-He taught the Spring 2019 Senior College course entitled “Understanding Your Surroundings; Rocks, Soils and Landscapes.”
+After 27 years of working as a Research Scientist for the New Jersey DEP, he retired and moved to Belfast.
+He has taught classes at Senior College relating to local rocks, soils, and landscapes.